charliedunne/moncam/README.md

 # moncam
-Monitor one room using Rpi and PiCamera
+Monitor remotely one place using Raspberry pi and PiCamera